rolancerlaux/Data-Science/Diabetes-Prediction/README.md

 This code consists of an exploratory data analysis and the validation of Random Forest Classifier Model, using SMOTE for unbalanced data.

-**Question to be answered:** Can you build a machine learning model to accurately predict whether or not the patients in the dataset have diabetes or not?
+**Question to be answered:** Can you build a machine learning model to accurately predict whether or not the patients in the dataset have diabetes?

 ## About the data: